 Stoneham – Children’s

-A collaboration of five community groups working to improve resources for Stoneham children by constructing a playground, offering music lessons, creating a public garden, and more.
+A collaboration of five community groups working to improve children's resources by offering music lessons, constructing a playground and a public garden, and more.

 To support the Young Company Education Program by creating an administrative position that will allow the theatre to serve more children.